 - Tell us about your work.

-- Tell us about your artistic training, learning process, and particularly how your work evolved as a result of it.
+- Tell us about your photographic training, learning process, and particularly how your work evolved as a result of it.

 - What do you find most rewarding in the creative process, and how do you overcome that which you find challenging?

-- Tell us a little about any good art you’ve seen recently or good books you’ve read.
+- Tell us a little about any good photography you’ve seen recently or good books you’ve read.

 - Where can we find you and your work?